 While minimum coverage is enough to get you on the road, it really doesn’t provide adequate protection for you or your car.
-Read our article on ‘How to Choose the Right Policy’ to learn what you need beyond minimum coverage.
+Read our article on how much insurance to buy to learn what you need beyond minimum coverage.

 It’s a good idea to stay insured even if you don’t own a car

 If you’re not taking a car to college but still plan on driving the family car when you’re home, try to stay on your parent’s plan.
 Most insurance companies (like Progressive, for example) offer a ‘distant student’ discount.
 They charge less to insure a student who lives at least 100 miles from home.
 It’s perfect for people who want coverage when they’re at their parents' house, but don’t need it for the rest of the year.